andrew henderson menu

 Notre Dame Seine River France

-As we constantly advise clients, every citizenship has its own peculiar perks and drawbacks, and French citizenship is no different.
+As we constantly advise clients, every citizenship has its own unique advantages and drawbacks, and French citizenship is no different.

-Firstly, not only is France rich in terms of its culture, but it is also one of the two excellent powerhouses of the European Union and strides across the world stage as one of its most important players.
-As one of the largest economies in the world, you’ll never be short of opportunities in France if you’re willing to put in the effort.
+Firstly, not only is France rich in terms of its culture, history and traditions, it’s also one of the two economic powerhouses of the European Union (EU) and a globally important, political player.
+As one of the largest economies in the world, you should never be short of opportunities in France if you’re willing to put in the effort.

 Thirdly, France has permitted dual citizenship since 1973.
-That means, unlike many countries which will insist you give up your original citizenship as soon as you get theirs, France has no such expectations.
+Unlike many countries that insist you give up your original citizenship when you get theirs, France has no such expectations.

 The Cons of French Citizenship